hmxmilohax/rock-band-3-deluxe/readme.md

 ### Rock Band 3 Deluxe is a Massive Quality-of-Life Improvement Mod by [MiloHax](https://github.com/hmxmilohax)

-This repo contains everything you need to build Rock Band 3 Deluxe for PS3 or Xbox 360.
+This repo contains everything you need to build Rock Band 3 Deluxe for PlayStation 3 or Xbox 360.
 For Wii, see the [Wii Branch](https://github.com/hmxmilohax/rock-band-3-deluxe/tree/wii).

 # Table of Contents
 - [Rock Band 3 Deluxe](#rock-band-3-deluxe)